Secure Software Development Methodologies: A Multivocal Literature Review: Secure Software Development Methodologies

 \subsubsection{GE}

-American General Electric Company (GE) published a white paper ``GE Digital Platform \& Product Cybersecurity (GED P\&P Cybersecurity) Secure Development Lifecycle (SDL)''~\cite{ge} with guidelines for ensuring product security and reliability for agile development.
-For short, we call this GE methodology.
+American General Electric Company (GE) published a white paper ``GE Digital Platform \& Product Cybersecurity (GED P\&P Cybersecurity) Secure Development Lifecycle (SDL)''~\cite{ge}, which provides guidelines for ensuring product security and reliability in Agile development.
+For short, we refer to this approach as the GE methodology.

-GE proposed a framework for Agile methodology aimed more at Industrial Internet.
-All the practices are divided into three types: one-time practices, every sprint practices, and bucket practices.
-In addition, GE distributed practices throughout the life cycle that can be found in Table~\ref{tab:agile}.
-One notable practice of GE is \textit{developer security training} which includes ongoing courses provided to developers.
-Despite the fact that the practice is ongoing, the authors marked it as a bucket practice that is inconsistent with SDL-Agile.
+GE has proposed a framework specifically tailored for the Agile methodology, with a focus on the Industrial Internet.
+All the practices in this framework are categorized into three types: one-time practices, every-sprint practices, and bucket practices.
+In addition, GE has distributed these practices throughout the SDLC, as presented in Table~\ref{tab:agile}.

+One noteworthy practice within the GE methodology is the \textit{developer security training}, which involves ongoing courses provided to developers.
+However, it is worth mentioning that although this practice is continuous, the authors have categorized it as a bucket practice, which is inconsistent with the SDL-Agile approach.